The most beautiful carnivals in Italy

 In addition to the floats and the burning of the Pupo (the traditional Fano Carnival figure), the most awaited moment of the parade is the giro del getto: a give-away of candies, lollipops and chocolates for the spectators!

-The celebrations end with the parade of the Musica Arabita (which means “angry” in the local dialect), a very particular musical band that plays music using pots, dishes and objects of all kinds, spreading a joyful atmosphere.
+The celebrations end with the parade of the Musica Arabita (which means “angry” in the local dialect), a quirky musical band that plays music using pots, dishes and objects of all kinds, spreading a joyful atmosphere.

 Agropoli is a beautiful seaside village in the province of Salerno, famous for its Blue Flag beaches but also for its legendary carnival!

-The symbols of the Agropoli Carnival are also strongly linked to the past: the traditional festival mascot of the village is Kajardin, which get its name from the leader of the pirates who invaded Agropoli in the 16th century.
+Agropoli’s Carnival tradition is rich in symbols, many of which are linked to the past: the traditional festival mascot of the village is Kajardin, which gets its name from the leader of the pirates who invaded Agropoli in the 16th century.

 Get ready to have fun with music, dance and singing competitions, and don't forget to try the delicious polpette di San Biagio (savory, deep-fried balls)!